-Listen to The SoCal Restaurant Show with host Andy Harris and Special Guest Chefs on Saturdays from 10am – 12pm.
+Listen to The SoCal Restaurant Show with hosts Andy Harris and Chef Andrew Gruel on Saturdays from 10am – 12pm.

-The program, launched October 6, 2012, showcases the true luminaries of the culinary word as the listener gets to know the featured personalities.
-Chef Jet Tila was the original host.
+The program, launched Oct.
+6, 2012, showcases the true luminaries of the culinary word as the listener gets to know the featured personalities.
+Chef Jet Tila was the original co-host.
 As “Emeritus Host,” he still contributes to the show as his busy schedule allows.
-You know Chef Jet from Food TV as one of the regular, solo, judges on Food Network’s hit series, Cutthroat Kitchen with Alton Brown.
-He’s also the Royal Thai Governments’ official Culinary Ambassador to the United States.
+Listeners know Chef Jet from Food TV in his previous role as one of the regular, solo, judges on Food Network’s hit series, Cutthroat Kitchen with Alton Brown.

 The show runner for The SoCal Restaurant Show is veteran specialty radio show producer Andrew Harris, who is also an accredited food, wine & travel journalist.
 Before joining AM830 KLAA, Harris produced (starting in 1998) popular, and long running, food radio shows previously heard on KFI-AM 640, TalkRadio 790 KABC, and KFWB News 980.